Lands of Lore: Guardians of Destiny: Sales

 The game claimed #11 in the U.S. on PC Data's computer game sales rankings for October 1997.
 A writer for CNET Gamecenter noted that the game was part of a trend of role-playing successes that month, alongside Ultima Online and Fallout.
-He remarked, "If October's list is any indication, RPGs are back."
 The game was absent from PC Data's top 20 by November.

 On Media Control's computer game sales charts for the German market, the game debuted in second place in the latter half of October.
 Holding this position in the first half of November, it proceeded to chart in the top 10 through the end of 1997.
 During 1998, the game remained in the top 20 through the end of February, and placed 40th and 45th in May.
 At that time, it had maintained an unbroken 28-week streak in the top 50.

 Awards

-The game was a finalist for the Academy of Interactive Arts & Sciences' 1997 "Role Playing Game of the Year" award, which ultimately went to Dungeon Keeper.
+During the inaugural Interactive Achievement Awards, Guardians of Destiny was a finalist for the Academy of Interactive Arts & Sciences' "PC Role-Playing Game of the Year" award, which ultimately was given to Dungeon Keeper.
 It was also nominated for the "Best RPG" award at the CNET Gamecenter Awards for 1997, which went to Diablo; and was a runner-up for Computer Gaming World's 1997 "Strategy Game of the Year" award, which ultimately went to Fallout.
 The game won the award for "RPG" at PC PowerPlay's 1997 Game of the Year Awards.